logo

 Fostering allowance

 The fostering allowance is a payment received by foster carers to cover the cost of caring for a child.
-In an independent fostering agency - like Capstone – foster carers will also be paid for their time and skills in looking after a child.
-The amount paid will depends on a number of factors, including:
+In an independent fostering agency - or a trust like Capstone – foster carers will also be paid for their time and skills in looking after a child.
+The amount paid will depend on a number of factors, including:

 • The child’s needs